cyberyu/cafi_legacy/README.md

 Further, Angular provides a full end-to-end test suite with Karma and Protractor that are quite easy to use and do not require complex frameworks such as behave.
 As a result, our entire front-end is written in JavaScript including tests, and the front-end can be ported out of our Django wrapper to be used for other applications if advantageous.

 * AngularJS with ElasticSearch.js Angular browser build
-* Bootstrap Framework for CSS styling
+* Foundation Framework for CSS styling
 * Karma / Jasmine / Protractor Test Suite
 * Grunt for build and test management
 * Bower for dependency management